-- 4.28 Shared mobility is increasingly important when considering transport policy and it is considered to comprise transportation services and resources that are shared among users.
-This includes elements of public transport, e-bike or scooter hire, vehicle-based modes (carsharing or car club, especially electric car clubs), and commuter-based modes or ridesharing. - 4.29 For town centre locations, parking for electric bicycles, e-scooters and car club spaces must be considered where necessary, and at suitable locations which complement the public realm (as decided at the discretion of the Council's Highways Department).
-Proposals such as these should be accompanied by sufficient evidence to demonstrate that a lower provision of car parking will not result in significant Highway issues or alternatively affect pedestrian needs in any way whatsoever (with e-scooter requiring designated parking by law dependent upon future legislation). - 4.30 Whilst single occupancy private car trips may be justifiable for some trips there are a wide range of potential modal options and services that could be introduced within new developments to help provide suitable alternatives to private car use. - 4.31 Mobility Hubs bring together shared transport with public transport and active travel in spaces designed to improve the public realm for all.
+- 4.26 Shared mobility is increasingly important when considering transport policy and it is considered to comprise transportation services and resources that are shared among users.
+This includes elements of public transport, e-bike or scooter hire, vehicle-based modes (carsharing or car club, especially electric car clubs), and commuter-based modes or ridesharing. - 4.27 For town centre locations, parking for electric bicycles, e-scooters and car club spaces must be considered where necessary, and at suitable locations which complement the public realm (as decided at the discretion of the Council's Highways Department).
+Proposals such as these should be accompanied by sufficient evidence to demonstrate that a lower provision of car parking will not result in significant Highway issues or alternatively affect pedestrian needs in any way whatsoever (with e-scooter requiring designated parking by law dependent upon future legislation). - 4.28 Whilst single occupancy private car trips may be justifiable for some trips there are a wide range of potential modal options and services that could be introduced within new developments to help provide suitable alternatives to private car use. - 4.29 Mobility Hubs bring together shared transport with public transport and active travel in spaces designed to improve the public realm for all.
 There is further scope to include other services and can be delivered at different scales.
 They aim to deliver integrated, quality services that consider the needs of those who live nearby as well as those who travel through them.
-Mobility Hubs would be welcomed by the Council for residential, leisure and employment related developments. - 4.32 Car club schemes can reduce demand for car parking in residential development by reducing car ownership.
-They can also provide opportunities to employers in terms of business travel, particularly in comparison with pool or lease cars, amongst other benefits. - 4.33 Some car clubs charge a membership fee (often paid monthly or annually) which allows an individual access to car club vehicles.
+Mobility Hubs would be welcomed by the Council for residential, leisure and employment related developments. - 4.30 Car club schemes can reduce demand for car parking in residential development by reducing car ownership.
+They can also provide opportunities to employers in terms of business travel, particularly in comparison with pool or lease cars, amongst other benefits. - 4.31 Some car clubs charge a membership fee (often paid monthly or annually) which allows an individual access to car club vehicles.
 Every time a car is used a fee is charged which is based on the type of vehicle borrowed, the length of time the vehicle is borrowed for, and the mileage incurred.
-Usual costs associated with owning a car (such as road tax, insurance, fuel, MOT, servicing, and breakdown cover) are usually covered by the membership fee. - 4.34 There are two main models of car club 'back-to-base' (where a vehicle is taken and returned to the same location) and one-way models.
+Usual costs associated with owning a car (such as road tax, insurance, fuel, MOT, servicing, and breakdown cover) are usually covered by the membership fee. - 4.32 There are two main models of car club 'back-to-base' (where a vehicle is taken and returned to the same location) and one-way models.
 Once a signed-up member, a vehicle can be booked in advance online (sometimes via an app.).
 Depending on the system in place a vehicle is often unlocked using a smart card or smart phone.

-4.35 Parking spaces for Car Club vehicles will be considered on a site-by-site basis depending upon location.
+4.33 Parking spaces for Car Club vehicles and designated spaces for those who are car sharing to a site will be considered on a site-by-site basis depending upon location, site uses and how they support a vision-led transport strategy (in the case of larger developments).
 It is recommended that all developments consider the viability of car clubs and car share opportunities for staff and business use.
 In Bury Town Centre residential and corporate car club provision can be complementary, with businesses utilising the service for fleet purposes during weekdays and residential usage at evenings and weekends.